Justice on the Job

 One Woman with Epilepsy Learns Her Civil Rights

 "Martha," a young woman from central Wisconsin, faced a challenging workplace situation when she was fired after experiencing a seizure during her fifth day of work at a local business.
-She had sought out this part-time job as a way to earn money for college, but now, despite working successfully for four days, her epilepsy had apparently become the reason for her termination.
+She had sought out this part-time job as a way to earn money for college.
+Despite working successfully for four days, her epilepsy had apparently become the reason for her termination.

 Seeking guidance, Martha contacted Disability Rights Wisconsin (DRW) with a clear goal: understanding her legal rights so she could confidently address the situation with her former employer.

-"I just want to know what my rights are so that I can try to educate my former employer myself," Martha explained, embodying the spirit of self-determination that DRW aims to foster.
+"I just want to know what my rights are so that I can try to educate my former employer myself," Martha explained, embodying the spirit of self-determination that Disability Rights Wisconsin aims to foster.

 Empowerment Through Knowledge

-DRW responded by empowering Martha to advocate for herself.
-The organization provided personalized support, including:
+The organization responded by empowering Martha to advocate for herself.
+They provided support in different ways, including:

-• A detailed factsheet explaining Martha's rights under the Americans with Disabilities Act
+• a detailed factsheet explaining her rights under the Americans with Disabilities Act.

-• Concrete examples of how to counter potential employer arguments
+• concrete examples of ways she could counter potential employer arguments.

-• A practice conversation to build Martha's confidence in discussing her legal protections
+• a practice conversation to build her confidence in explaining her rights to her employer.

-By the end of their interaction, Martha felt empowered and grateful, armed with the information needed to stand up for her workplace rights.
+By the end of their time together, Martha felt empowered and grateful.
+She was now armed with the tools and knowledge needed to stand up for herself in the workplace.